This Web Page is Memory

 to demonstrate its cargo carrying capacity with a load of small boys instead of

 the more usual tonnage of granite.
-The
+In

-honoured by His Majesty.
-I will add
+Majesty.
+I will add here, although it

-the Russian leaders, Khrushchev and Bulganin likewise were driven past our
+Khrushchev and Bulganin likewise were driven past our house when returning to

-house when returning to catch their train to
+catch their train to

 1950: 10th birthday